+Field Description/Action

+Email Format Select one of the following options from the drop-down menu:

+Default format

+• HTML mail

+• CSV file attachment

+• Plain text

+• HTML mail (without links)

+File Export Click the check box to save a copy of the report to file.

-Approval options are only displayed if the task is part of a Workflow Approval Rule.
+Approval Options Approval options ar e only displayed if the task is part of a Workflow Approval Rule.

-Checked by default if the task needs approval before it can run.
+Request Approval Checked by default if the task needs approval before it can run.
 To change the date by which the task must be approved, click the calendar icon next to the date to open the calendar and select a date and time.
 You can also select a task priority.
 Keep in mind that you can add different priority values, such as Urgent and Normal, when configuring Workflows.
 The NA Scheduler does not look at the values.
 They are basically a visual queue for you to determine which tasks need approval in a timely manner.

-If the task allows override, select this option to override the approval process.
+Override Approval If the task allows override, select this option to override the approval process.

-If checked, you can save the task as a draft and return to it later.
+Save as Draft If checked, you can save the task as a draft and return to it later.
 The task will not run in Draft mode.

+Scheduling Option ns

-If the task fails, NA will try the task again this many times, allowing for the Retry Interval between retries.
+Retry Count If the task fails, NA will try the task again this many times, allowing for the Retry Interval between retries.
 Select one of the following options:

+• No Retry (the default)

+• Once

+• Twice

+• Three Times

-Enter the number of minutes to wait before trying again.
+Retry Interval Enter the number of minutes to wait before trying again.
 The default is five minutes.

-The task will begin on the date/time specified above, then recur per the following.
-Select one of the following options:

-- Once Only The task occurs only once on the specified date/time (the default). - Periodically Specify a Repeat Interval in minutes. - Daily The task occurs each day at the specified time. - Weekly Select one or more days of the week.
-The task occurs on these days at the specified time. - Monthly Select the day of the month the task occurs once each month on this day at the specified time.

-If you select any of the recurring options, with the exception Once Only, you can specify a range of recurrence, including:

-- No End Date (the default) - End after < > occurrences Enter the number of occurrences. - End by Click the calendar icon and select a date and time.
+Field Description/Action Recurring Options The task will begin on the date/time specified above, then recur per the following.
+Select one of the following options: Once Only - The task occurs only once on the specified date/time (the default).
+Periodically - Specify a Repeat Interval in minutes.
+Daily - The task occurs each day at the specified time.
+Weekly - Select one or more days of the week.
+The task occurs on these days at the specified time.
+Monthly - Select the day of the month the task occurs once each month on this day at the specified time.
+Range of Recurrence If you select any of the recurring options, with the exception Once Only, you can specify a range of recurrence, including: No End Date (the default) • End after < > occurrences - Enter the number of occurrences. ullet End by - Click the calendar icon and select a date and time.
+Task Logging Task Logging If available, you can enable logs for a specific task scheduled to be run a single time.
+Select the "Store log output generated by this task" checkbox and select one or more logs using the Shift key.
+The logs you select are highlighted.
+Keep in mind when a task has been setup to run with logging, and the log is not able to be initiated, the task will fail immediately without any further processing.
+Refer to "Logging" on page 122 for detailed information on logging.

-If you want NA to send an email message upon task completion, select the Email Notification check box.

-Tip: The format of the email content is the same for all tasks.
-For information about changing the email content, see the NA Administration Guide.

 Be sure to click Save when you are finished.
 The Task Information page opens if the task is scheduled to run immediately.
 The Task Information page provides task details, such as the task's start date, duration, and status.
-Refer to "Task Information Page Fields" on page 408 for more information.
+Refer to "Task Information Page Fields" on page 499 for more information.
 If the task is scheduled to start in the future, the My Tasks page opens with the new task highlighted.
-Refer to "My Tasks Page Fields" on page 399 for more information.
+Refer to "My Tasks Page Fields" on page 487 for more information.